SDG Ambassador Community

 Welcome words by Camilla Brückner

-Mr. Wollaert, Managing Director (CIFAL Flanders) and UNITAR fellow, opened the visit with an inspiring welcome speech, emphasising the importance of collaboration and knowledge sharing.
-He then introduced the speakers, highlighting their expertise and contributions to the programme.
-His introduction set the stage for an engaging and insightful exchange.
+Peter Wollaert, Managing Director of CIFAL Flanders and UNITAR Fellow, opened the visit by emphasising collaboration and knowledge sharing.
+He introduced the speakers and set the tone for a meaningful and engaging exchange.

 BelOrta